 Management Information Systems (MIS) degree programme focuses on the behavior science and technological elements of information systems.
 Students, through course work in the BSc Hons (MIS) degree programme gain an understanding of the historical and scientific contexts of contemporary life and explore a variety of areas of study.
 They also derive in-depth knowledge through coursework that covers the information industry spectrum.
-They focus on the needs of information users, learn the value of information as well as technology mixed with different types of management skills and develop a flexible and highly portable set of skills required by the stakeholders.
+They focus on the needs of information users, learn the value of information as well as technology mixed with different types of management skills, and develop a flexible and highly portable set of skills required by the stakeholders.

-BSc Hons (MIS) graduates have variety of career opportunities, both nationally and internationally.
+BSc Hons (MIS) graduates have a variety of career opportunities, both nationally and internationally.
 Graduates will be qualified to work in Information Management and Technological roles that range from general to specialized.
-Possible career opportunities include Information Systems Manager, Computer User Support Specialist, Chief Information Officer, Business Analysis, Business Technologist and Information Systems Business Consultant.
+Possible career opportunities include Information Systems Manager, Computer User Support Specialist, Chief Information Officer, Business Analysis, Business Technologist, and Information Systems Business Consultant.
 The depth and breadth of knowledge is increasingly attractive to all stakeholders of the industry and hence there is a strong demand for graduates specialized in Management Information Systems.

 Facilities